Mel0Dramat1c/Hackathon-Weather-Report/README.md

 ## Introduction

-insertTitle uses API through JavaScript to report the weather alongside a child friendly quiz with practical questions to promote safety in all kinds of weather.
+Our project uses API through JavaScript to report the weather alongside a child friendly quiz with practical questions to promote safety in all kinds of weather.
 The project incorporates HTML, CSS, and JavaScript to create an easy to use, responsive product that is appealling to children.

 You can use the website to fetch weather reports on anywhere in the world.
 You can also take a quiz of 20 questions aimed at children about the weather and how to prepare for it.
 We aimed to create a cohesive theme and aesthetic that is both fun and practical and that challenges us to make use of the skills we have acquired so far as programmers.